wiegerzuidema/open-voice-pe-custom/README.md

 - **Support for openWakeWord**: Enables local wake word detection using the `openWakeWord` engine, providing an alternative to the default wake word system for improved flexibility and privacy.
 - **TTS Playback on Different Media Players**: Allows you to play voice assistant responses on a remote media player (e.g., a Home Assistant media player entity) instead of the local speaker, configurable via a dropdown in Home Assistant.

-## Roadmap
-The following features are planned for future releases:
-- **Follow-Up Responses**: Enable the device to listen for additional commands after a response without requiring the wake word again.
-- **Wake Word Arbitration**: Improve wake word detection reliability by arbitrating between multiple wake word engines or instances.

 ## Prerequisites
 - **Official Home Assistant Voice PE**: This firmware is designed for the [Home Assistant Voice PE](https://github.com/esphome/home-assistant-voice-pe) device.
 Refer to the [official documentation](https://voice-pe.home-assistant.io) for hardware requirements, assembly instructions, and initial setup.
 - **Home Assistant**: A running instance of Home Assistant (version 2025.3.0 or later recommended) with the ESPHome integration installed.